marcelotorrescisterna/MarceloTorresPortfolio/README.md

 ### Model
-For this challenge I decided to try again with a Neural Network (by that time I didn´t know algorithms such as XGBoost which is one of the best algorithms).
+For this challenge I decided to try again with a Neural Network (by that time I didn´t know algorithms such as XGBoost which is currently one of the best algorithms).
+I´m not going to dig deeper into the preprocessing I did with all the data (creating dummy variables, dealing with missing values, etc), but the code is available on my github page.
+So basically, I tried a whole amount of different combinations trying to find the best model.
+The best combination I could find was